rationalpov/mentalModel/BasicArithmetic.md

 * identify any alternate route from input to outputs.

 eg. for business , it is revenue and cost;

+### try to guess what is the distribution of the outcomes

 ### Identify what is kind of system it is,  is it a **multiplicative** Or **Additive** System